What it means if Trump names China a currency manipulator

 There’s only one problem – it’s not true anymore.
 China, the world’s second-biggest economy behind the United States, hasn’t been pushing down its currency to benefit Chinese exporters in years.
 And even if it were, the law targeting manipulators requires the U.S. spend a year negotiating a solution before it can retaliate.

-Trump spent much of the campaign blaming China’s for America’s economic woes.
+Trump spent much of the campaign blaming China for America’s economic woes.
 And it’s true that the U.S-China trade relationship is lopsided.
 China sells a lot more to the United States than it buys.
 The resulting trade deficit in goods amounted to a staggering $289 billion through the first 10 months of 2016.

+But in fact, for the past couple of years China has been intervening in markets to prop up its currency, the yuan, not push it lower.

 Most Read Stories